OSE GDAŃSK 2026

 • Energy efficiency in district heating.

-PANEL 5: Off-shore: development perspectives, scale of projects, Polish local content
+PANEL 6: Off-shore and onshore: development perspectives, scale of projects, Polish local content

 • Progress in the development of wind projects in the Baltic in Phase I.